leejh0820/Hog-Dice-Game/README.md

 A Python implementation of the **Hog** dice game: simulator, strategies, commentary functions, and small Monte‑Carlo utilities.

 > **Academic Integrity / Note**
-> This project was originally completed ~4 years ago for learning purposes.
-It is published for portfolio/education only—please **do not** reuse in active coursework.
+> This project was completed in Fall 2021 at **UC Berkeley** for CS 61A: The Structure and Interpretation of Computer Programs.
+It is published for portfolio/educational purposes only—please do not reuse in active coursework.

 ---